Meet the Band

 Mike DuBois, Drums

-Drummer, Mike DuBois first began drumming on the pots and pans in his parents’ kitchen.
+Drummer, Mike DuBois first began his masterful drumming on the pots and pans in his parents’ kitchen.
 At the tender age of six, little did anyone suspect that this was going to be a life-long passion.
-Mike’s talent was nurtured when those same parents bought him a drum set to keep him from playing pots, pans and on books.
-Thus his career began.
+Mike’s talent was nurtured when those same parents bought him a drum set to keep him from playing pots, pans, on the furniture, on books and anything else he could find.
+Thus a great career began.

-Influenced by Buddy Rich, Dave Weckl, and Dennis Chambers, Mike crafted his style throughout his years in projects with Mitch Woods, Mojo Buford, The Lamont Cranston Band, and The Big John Dickerson Band.
-Mike has also played with many other local musicians and corporate event bands as part of his experience.
+Influenced by Buddy Rich, Dave Weckl, and Dennis Chambers, Mike has crafted his style throughout the years in projects with Mitch Woods, Mojo Buford, The Lamont Cranston Band, and The Big John Dickerson Band.
+Mike is well known in the Twin Cities and plays with many local musicians and corporate event bands.

 Known for his intense style of drumming, Mike has the versatility to play many styles of music.
 He is considered one of the premier drummers in the Twin Cities Area.